codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did Yoda say when he saw himself in 4K?
-"HDMI"
+A man walked in to a bar with some asphalt on his arm.
+He said “Two beers please, one for me and one for the road.”

 ## Daily Trivia

-What does the &quot;MP&quot; stand for in MP3?
+What port does HTTP run on?
- 1. Moving Picture
+ 1. 80
- 2. Micro Point
+ 2. 443
- 3. Multi Pass
+ 3. 53
- 4. Music Player
+ 4. 23

 <details>
   <summary>Answer</summary>
-  Moving Picture
+  80
 </details>